hihisuresh/maprdb-rest-base64/README.md

  Here the value is MTExMQ==  (This is base64 encoded)

- This program  calls the REST API and parse the output get the value and decode it.
+ This program  calls the REST API and parse the JSON output get the value and decode it.
 Also this saves the output to an html file ( helps when the value is in html)